subquery/documentation/docs/academy/herocourse/module3.md

 ```

 ::: info Note
-Note the inclusion of a dictionary and the exclusion of the genesisHash.
+Note the inclusion of a `dictionary` and the exclusion of the `genesisHash`.
 :::

-#### Step 4: Update the mappings file
+#### Step 4: Update the Mappings File

-The initialisation command pre-creates a sample mappings file with 3 functions, handleBlock, handleEvent and handleCall.
-As we are only focusing on handleEvent, delete the remaining functions.
+The initialisation command pre-creates a sample mappings file with 3 functions: `handleBlock`, `handleEvent`, and `handleCall`.
+As we are only focusing on `handleEvent`, delete the remaining functions.

-We also need to make a few other changes.
-Firstly, we need to understand that the balance.transfer event provides access to an array of data in the following format: [from, to, value].
-This means we can access the values as follows:
+Note that you also need to make a few other changes.
+First, understand that the `balance.transfer` event gives access to an array of data in the following format: [from, to, value].

+This indicates that you can access the values as follows:

 ```